pieter-degroote/lab-tests-concepts/UltimateKEYS - US-KBDUSX/README.md

-# UltimateKEYS - US-KBDUSX
+# UltimateKEYS - US-KBDUSX (AutoHotkey v2/v1.1)

-These modifications allow the scripts to work on both "US QWERTY" and "US-International" as base layouts.
+These modifications allow the AutoHotkey scripts to work on both "US QWERTY" and "US-International" as base layouts.

 ## 1. Change "SendMode" from "Input" to "Event"